spree/spree/README.md

 [![Slack Status](http://slack.spreecommerce.org/badge.svg)](http://slack.spreecommerce.org)

 **Spree** is a complete open source e-commerce solution built with Ruby on Rails.
-It was originally developed by Sean Schofield and is now maintained by developers from [Spark Solutions](http://sparksolutions.co) and [Vinsol](http://vinsol.com/).
+It was originally developed by Sean Schofield and is now maintained by [Spark Solutions](http://sparksolutions.co).
 We're open to [contributions](#contributing) and accepting new [Core Team](https://github.com/spree/spree/wiki/Core-Team) members.

 Spree consists of several different gems, each of which are maintained in a single repository and documented in a single set of